punewa/azure-content/articles/service-fabric/service-fabric-diagnostics-how-to-report-and-check-service-health.md

 1. Reopen the application you created above in Visual Studio or create a new application by using a stateful service from the Visual Studio templates.

 2. Next, open the **Stateful1.cs** file and look up the call `myDictionary.TryGetValueAsync` in the *RunAsync* method.
 You can see this returns a `result` that holds the current value of the counter, since the key logic in this application is to keep a count running.
-If this was a real application, and if the lack of result represented a failure, then you would want to report that to the health manager.
+If this was a real application, and if the lack of result represented a failure, then you would want to flag that through health.

 3. To report a health event for the lack of result representing a failure, add the code below after the `myDictionary.TryGetValueAsync` call.
 We report replica health since it's being reported from a stateful service.
 The `HealthInformation` parameter stores information about the health issue being reported.
 Add this namespace to the **Stateful1.cs** file.